Ceban-Artiom/Wireshark_Packet_Analysis/README.md

 #### To see other commands used by attacker, we need to scroll and analyse the entire client-service exchange.
 For instance, the "sudo su" command was executed to gain a root shell, etc.

 ### Thank you for going through this Wireshark primer.
-It covers the basics of following streams, analyzing FTP/HTTP traffic, and extracting key information.
-There's much more to explore: advanced protocol analysis, decryption, and artifact extraction, etc. Mastering these fundamentals provides a solid foundation for further study.
+It covers the basics of following streams, analysing FTP traffic, and extracting key information.